lupyuen/pinetime-rust-mynewt/rust/app/src/micropython.md

     And we'll let PineTime Owners switch and test drive any operating system wirelessly: wasp-os, FreeRTOS, Mynewt, RIOT, Zephyr, ...
 Without opening their watches!

-    We're getting ready a common bootloader and common firmware update mechanism that will be preloaded by Pine64 into PineTime watches...
+    We're getting ready a [Common Bootloader](https://lupyuen.github.io/pinetime-rust-mynewt/articles/mcuboot) and [Firmware Update mechanism](https://lupyuen.github.io/pinetime-rust-mynewt/articles/dfu) that will be preloaded by Pine64 into PineTime watches...
 Would be terrific to have wasp-os and MicroPython on board!

+    More about this in a while.

 1. __PineTime Companion App for Android, iOS and PinePhone__